William Ziegler (industrialist)

-William Ziegler Sr. (September 1, 1843 - May 25, 1905) was an American industrialist who was one of the founders of the Royal Baking Powder Company.
-He ended up suing his partners.
+William Ziegler Sr. (September 1, 1843 – May 25, 1905) was an American industrialist who was one of the founding investors of the Royal Baking Powder Company.
+With his wealth, Ziegler became a prominent public-interest litigant.
 His other interests were organizing Arctic expeditions and yachting.

 Biography

 He was born in Beaver County, Pennsylvania, of German parents.
 His father, Francis Ziegler, died in 1846, and in 1848 his mother, Ernestine Ziegler, married Conrad Brandt.
 The family moved to Muscatine, Iowa, where his stepfather had a farm.
 He was educated in the public schools there and became a printer's apprentice in a newspaper office.
 He later became a clerk in a drug store and studied telegraphy and chemistry.
 In 1862, he enrolled in the Eastman Business School in Poughkeepsie, New York.
 After he completed his course there, he went to New York City where he worked for a wholesale drug and chemical company from 1863 to 1868.
 At the same time he took a course at the College of Pharmacy.